Skip to Content

 Primary Residences

 First-time buyers and those who earn 80% or less of their area's median income are eligible to get a conventional loan on a single-family primary residence with as little as 3% down.
-Borrowers who do not qualify under these first-time and lower-income programs must have 5% down.
+Borrowers who do not qualify under these first-time and lower-income programs need 5% down.

 Second Homes

-If you're purchasing a second home or vacation property with a conventional loan, you’ll need at least a 10% down payment.
+If you're purchasing a second home or vacation property with a conventional loan, you’ll need at least 10% down.
 Keep in mind that only single-family properties are eligible for this type of mortgage since conventional guidelines do not allow for multi-unit second homes.

 Investment Properties

-Conventional down payment requirements are the highest for investment properties, with buyers needing 15% down to purchase a single-unit investment home.
-For properties with two to four units, investors will need to have 25% of the purchase price available to put down.
+Conventional borrowers need 15% down to purchase a single-unit investment home.
+For properties with two to four units, investors must put down 25% of the purchase price.

 3% Down Conventional Loan Programs